Automotive Technology

 - Service writing, billing, parts ordering, and inventory control

-- Rebuilding transmissions and circuits
+- Rebuilding automatic transmissions, differentials, and engines

-- Introduction to diesel engines
+- Introduction to diesel hybrids and electrical vehicle technology

 Hands-on Projects